 A rude awakening

-A new series we are going to be running at A Brit and A Broad is ‘Hostel Horror Stories’.
+A new series we are going to be running at An Adventurous World is ‘Hostel Horror Stories’.
 These are those nitty gritty stories that only happen to you in some shitty hostel in some far flung foreign country.

 As a first installment, here’s ‘A rude awakening’: